A local’s guide to Longreach: Gemma Deavin from ABC Open

-The Drawn In Cafe is famous for having the best coffee in town but for coffee AND location I love the Outback Gallery.
+The Drawn In Cafe (eds note: business now closed) is famous for having the best coffee in town but for coffee AND location I love the Outback Gallery.
 Apart from their beautiful canvasses nothing beats sitting under the big Poinciana tree out the back.
 They also have a very friendly dog, Lilly who always gives you a warm welcome.

 Harry’s Restaurant attached to the Longreach Motor Inn.
 My favourite dish has to be the Beef Wellington.
 I get it almost every time.
 It’s not on the menu but never leaves the specials board.
 Let’s hope it stays that way!

 The Eagle’s Nest has a great beer garden out the back and the best array of ciders for a hot evening.
 But BYO drinks to the Thomson River bank wins hands down.

 Best activity for under $50

 There’s so much to do in Longreach without paying a cent.
 But if you are looking to do something inside on a hot day, the Qantas Founders Museum main exhibit is worth a whirl around.
 For a bit more you can do a plane tour – also excellent!
 The food at the cafe is pretty good, too.
 Try the fried chicken.

 Sundays usually involve sitting in a friend’s back garden with the sprinklers on our legs or going to the Thomson River for a spot of waterskiing or a bob on a noodle in the cool water.
 You can always rely on the RSL for a good Sunday lunch, too.
 The air conditioning is very effective!

 The Tak Room has an amazing collection of ladies fashion.
 Sometimes I go in there just for the smell of the candles and to see what new pieces have come in.